antaressgzz/policy-gradient/README.md

 Short corridor is a simple environment solved with tabular policy gradient.

-The programmes in folder DPG use neural networks to parameterize policy gradient method.
+The program PGagent.py use neural networks to parameterize policy gradient method.

 For more detail please see the file directly.

+# Performance on Cartople